+Assessment V

-Assessment V Effect on Student Learning: Unit Plan
+Effect on Student Learning: Unit Plan

 The unit plan assessment requires candidate to demonstrate their ability to have an effect on student learning.
 This assessment addresses seven of the ten Hawaii Teacher Performance Standards.
-Below is an example of a unit plan guide.
-Candidates are expected to develop a unit plan that is connected to their field placement location.
-Candidates are to use their environment and community to create learning experiences.
-All components of the unit plan are written and implemented in the Hawaiian language unless advised differently by mentor teacher.
+Candidates are expected to create a meaningful unit plan connecting to the environment and community of their field placement.
+All components of the unit plan are written and implemented in the Hawaiian language.